EllyPirelly/learnings-wes-bos-JS30/README.md

 ### How to run this?

-Heads up: this repo doesn't have build processes - only simple HTML, CSS and JavaScript files
+Heads up: the majority of the examples don't have build processes unless stated otherwise - only simple HTML, CSS and JavaScript files

 - clone this project
 - cd into the part of the project you want to throw on localhost